 Here is a small collection of recent sermons at St Chad’s and St Alkmund’s.
 If you are not able to come to church, or if you would like to spend more time with the script, we hope you will find this useful.
-Other sermons are further down the page.
+Sermons on this page include:

 I wondered where I should look for a text for this sermon.
 Here are some possibilities from the Bible.